Deploy Internal Load Balancer with Oracle Cloud Native Environment

 Force the keepalived Daemon to Move to a Different Control Plane Node

-If using the free lab environment, double-click the Luna Lab icon on the desktop and navigate to the Luna Lab tab.
+Double-click the Luna Lab icon on the desktop in the free lab environment and navigate to the Luna Lab tab.
 Then click on the OCI Console hyperlink.
-Sign-on using the User Name and Password values provided.
+Sign on using the provided User Name and Password values.
 After logging on, proceed with the following steps:

 1. Start from this screen.